0x78654C/FileSigChecker/README.md

 ![alt text](https://github.com/0x78654C/FileSigChecker/blob/main/Media/ext_list.png?raw=true)

-The data in line is must be split by ' | ' character.
+The data in line it must be splited by ' | ' character.
 Example of ext_list:

  ```